rothos/choice/index.md

 The most effective choice will always be the one made from a basis which is the most enabling of all other choices.

 In that the deeper emotions are the more affecting ones, they are also the most enabling ones.
 Ultimately, love is more enabling of choice than any other emotion[[Choice made on the basis of any other emotion is less effective.
-Although making choice on the basis of anger may appear to be more satisfying in the short-term, such a choice is in the long-term far less effective at leasing anything truly significant.
+Although making choice on the basis of anger may appear to be more satisfying in the short-term, such a choice is in the long-term far less effective at realizing anything truly significant.
 For example, choice made on the basis of skepticism or fear always results in insignificance; it is ultimately impractical.]].

 Choices made on the basis of love are healthier, more nurturing, and more effective.
 Always choose from the basis of love.
 Always choose with an immediate awareness and consciousness of the manner in which the deepest essence of love and desire is reflected and connected to that choice.